CIA nominee Gina Haspel vows not to restart enhanced interrogation program

 A few hours after it ended, Sen. Joe Manchin, D-W.Va., facing a tough re-election fight, told NBC News that he planned to support Haspel's nomination.

-"I have views on this issue, and I want to be clear.
-Having served in that tumultuous time, I can offer you my personal commitment, clearly and without reservation, that under my leadership, CIA will not restart such a detention and interrogation program,” she added.
+Earlier, Haspel said: "I have views on this issue, and I want to be clear.
+Having served in that tumultuous time, I can offer you my personal commitment, clearly and without reservation, that under my leadership, CIA will not restart such a detention and interrogation program."

 Breaking News Emails